 It works because deep, long inhalations expand your bronchioles – the passageways in your lungs to the tiny alveoli where oxygen enters the blood and carbon dioxide leaves it.
 The parasympathetic nervous system is in charge of constricting the bronchioles, so by making them swell up with a big breath, you activate the parasympathetic nervous system to bring them back to their 'resting' size.

 Deliberate relaxation directly triggers the parasympathetic nervous system.
 Relaxed muscles send messages to the alarm centres in the brain (the amygdala) that nothing is alerting the body to a threat.
 Everyone has their own ways to relax but it is sometimes too easy to forget that even micromovements in our muscles can make a great difference in our mental and physical state.

-Here are a few quick tips how to counteract the impacts of stress in minutes:
+5 quick tips to counteract the impacts of stress in minutes

 - Consciously relax your jaw and tongue muscles; unclench your teeth.